victorsenam/caderno/README.md

 Run `make` on the `test` folder (or on the main folder) to test all files.
 Individual executables are created with the same name as the test files.

 # Generate Notebook
+The code for latex generation is based on [this repository](https://github.com/jasison27/ACM-ICPC-CodeTemplate-Latex).
 Run `make` on the `latex` folder (or on the main folder) to generate `latex/notebook.pdf`.